elektronika-ba/ctrl-server/resources/database/README.txt

-This script will create entire MySQL database "ctrl" for this project.
+This script will create entire MySQL database for this project.